-I am passionate about working to improve outcomes for kids and youth by ensuring all children have the opportunity to maximize their full potential.
+I am passionate about working to improve outcomes for families and communities by ensuring all Americans have the opportunity to maximize their full potential.
 However, in order to do what is best for families, we have to know what works for families.
-Urban has long been a leader in research and evaluation to that end, and I am committed to finding ways to best translate that work into effective policy for outcome- and evidence-driven leaders interested in improving the lives of children and families.
+Urban has long been a leader in research and evaluation to that end, and I am committed to finding ways to best translate that work into effective policy for evidence-driven leaders interested in improving the lives of children and families.

-Before joining Urban, Milner was a senior associate at the Annie E. Casey Foundation, where his work focused on increasing the supply and take-up of evidence-based programs in child-serving public systems.
-He has also been a presidential management fellow in the Office of the Assistant Secretary for Planning and Evaluation at the US Department of Health and Human Services.
-Milner spent three years teaching in Los Angeles through Teach for America.
+Before joining Urban, Milner was a senior associate at the Annie E. Casey Foundation, where he focused on increasing the supply and take-up of evidence-based programs in child-serving public systems.
+He was also a detail to the Administration for Children and Families at the US Department of Health and Human Services (HHS) and worked with the White House Office of Science and Technology Policy to lead an initiative focused on early language development for young children.
+Previously, Milner was a presidential management fellow in the Office of the Assistant Secretary for Planning and Evaluation at HHS and spent three years teaching in Los Angeles through Teach for America.

 Milner received a BA in political science from Yale University and an MPA from the Woodrow Wilson School of Public and International Affairs at Princeton University.

 Milner is a board member of Case Commons.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.